 You can spend your points in any order you like.
 My preference is accommodate RF first and then Holy Flame Totem.
 So, this is my personal order:

 - 1st Two Points - Tasalio, Cleansing Water.
 A busy node.
 You get life regen.
 You get lots more life regen if you've been hit by physical or fire damage from an enemy (not your RF).
 You can get ignited, but the ignite damage won't harm you (it does not affect how RF burns you).
 You gain 100% to your fire resist.
 (This is additive.
 You'll need 135% minimum for end game and Purity of Fire will take care of the rest :).)
 (This node is essential for running RF as early as possible without needing any items.)

 - 2nd Two Points - Tawhoa, Forest's Strength.
 It gives good chance to get and Endurance Charge whenever we use a Fire Skill, which is every skill we have.
 It also gives us bonus damage per Endurance Charge.

 - 3rd Two Points - Valako, Storm's Embrace.
 Give bonus life regen per Endurance Charge and increases our Maximum Endurance Charge limit by 1.

 - 4th Two Points - Arohongui, Moon's Presence.
-Makes our totems immune to fire damage, enemies near our totems deal less damage, and they also take more fire damage too.
+Makes our totems immune to fire damage, enemies near our totems deal less damage and take more fire damage too.
 So get your RF close to your totems :).

 - Major God: Soul of Arakaali - It's only for the first perk.
 The 5% reduced Damage taken from Damage Over Time means we take less damage from RF.